Russ Harvey Consulting - Computer and Internet Services

 All trademarks, company names or logos are the property of their respective owners.

-Encryption is under attack — by police, governments and corporations — as a criminal activity.
+Encryption is under attack — it is now treated as criminal activity by police, governments and corporations as well as how intelligence data is shared between countries.

 — OpenMedia